 Evidence of Influence

 Influence is the degree of actual change in the target person’s attitudes or behaviors (Shriberg et al., 2005, p.
 116).
-As previously mentioned, Paine’s writing helped to mold both policy and events around the world, and his influence is riddled throughout the origins of the United States (Medina, 2015).
-Aside from influential pieces such “African Slaves in America,” he is also responsible for documents such as “Agrarian Justice,” which spoke of inequalities in property ownership, and “Age of Reason,” which was a Deist document promoting evidence of God but denouncing organized religion (Foner, 2020).
+As previously mentioned, Paine’s writing helped mold policy and events worldwide, and his influence is riddled throughout the origins of the United States (Medina, 2015).
+Aside from influential pieces such as “African Slaves in America,” he is also responsible for documents such as “Agrarian Justice,” which spoke of inequalities in property ownership, and “Age of Reason,” which was a Deist document promoting evidence of God but denouncing organized religion (Foner, 2020).

 Paine became an international icon after the publication of “Rights of Man,” which advocated individual liberty and limited government (Kingsley, 2019, para.
 5; O’Gorman, 2006, para.
 10).
 “Common Sense” is credited as the most significant source of influence for colonists to take up arms against England (History, 2009).
 John Adams is quoted as saying, “Without the pen of the author of ‘Common Sense,’ the sword of Washington would have been raised in vain” (History, 2009, para.
 11).
 In other words, the fight against England would have been pointless without the inspiration Paine provided.
 Paine’s words rallied many to the cause of liberty and encouraged the resolve necessary to see it through.